Jamie Paterson (footballer, born 1991): Swansea City

 On 6 August 2021 he signed for Swansea City after being on trial at Middlesbrough.
 The following day he scored on his debut in a 2–1 defeat to Blackburn Rovers.

 Charlotte FC

 On 22 August 2024, Paterson signed for Major League Soccer club Charlotte FC on an initial contract until the end of the 2024 season.
 His new head coach Dean Smith had previously managed Paterson for a three-season spell at Walsall.
 Charlotte declined his contract option following their 2024 season.

 Coventry City

 On 14 February 2025, Paterson joined hometown club Coventry City on a short-term contract until the end of the season, making his debut for the Midlands club on 22 February at home to Preston North End as a second-half substitute.
 He scored his first goal for Coventry against Portsmouth, netting a 94th minute winner in a 1-0 victory on April 9th.

 Plymouth Argyle

 On 23 May 2025, newly relegated League One side Plymouth Argyle announced the signing of Paterson on the expiration of his contract with Coventry.
+He was released at the end of the 25-26 season after his contract expired.